As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 Once qualified, the usual route in private practice is to gain experience before going on to become a partner of a firm.
 There may be an intermediary 'associate' step before partnership in some firms.

-In industry (in-house/corporate roles), the usual route for progression is from trainee to qualified patent attorney and then to head of department if there is an opening.
-You may spend a lot of your time carrying out the same tasks, such as invention harvesting, drafting patents, prosecuting patent infringements and enforcing patents, but with different inventions.
+In industry (in-house/corporate roles), the normal route for progression is from trainee to qualified patent attorney and then to head of department if there is an opening.
+In-house roles typically involve the usual patent attorney tasks such as invention harvesting, drafting patents, prosecuting patent infringements, freedom to operate aspects, IP landscaping and enforcing patents.

 How would you rate this page?